-Table 4, shows the full set of average values and their corresponding standard deviations (SD).
-As discussed, vorticity and Q-criterion yield similar results.
-Nevertheless, the SD results from Q-criterion are equal or higher than vorticity in all the schemes and in both directions, which is presumable caused by the power of two on its derivatives implementation.
+Table 4 shows the full set of average values and their corresponding standard deviations (SD).
+As discussed, vorticity and the Q criterion yield similar results.
+Nevertheless, the SD results from the Q criterion are equal to or higher than vorticity in all the schemes and in both directions, which is presumably caused by the power of 2 on its derivative implementation.